Shia LaBeouf doesn't go sweet in autobiographical indie Honey Boy: Sundance review

 Maybe Honey Boy is called Honey Boy because calling it Being Shia LaBoef would feel too literal, and too familiar.
-It is LaBeouf’s life story more or less — though he’s chosen, in true Charlie Kaufman style, to take on the role of his own father in his screenwriting debut.
+It is LaBeouf’s life story, more or less — and his screenwriting debut — though he’s chosen, in true Charlie Kaufman style, to pass on playing himself and take on the role of his own father instead.

-He stars as the lightly fictionalized James Lort, a party clown-slash-Army vet with a short fuse, a long mullet, and a loud opinion on pretty much everything, including his hard-won sobriety.
-In the scenes set in circa-1995 Los Angeles, he’s also the sole guardian and nominal caretaker of his 12-year-old son Otis (Noah Jupe) who pays the rent on their shabby motor-court apartment by acting in TV shows.
+He’s only half recognizable as the lightly fictionalized James Lort, a party clown–slash–Army vet with a short fuse, a long mullet, and loud opinions on pretty much everything, including his hard-won sobriety.
+In the scenes set in circa-1995 Los Angeles, he’s also the sole guardian and nominal caretaker of his 12-year-old son Otis (Noah Jupe) who pays the rent on their shabby motor-court apartment by acting in various laugh-tracked TV shows.

-In modern-day Los Angeles Otis has grown into Lucas Hedges, the star of a hugely successful action franchise and a less successful personal life.
+In modern-day L.A., Lucas Hedges becomes the grown Otis — star of a hugely successful action franchise and a far less successful personal life.
 Thanks to his own addiction and anger issues, he’s become the reluctant ward of a rehab program that aims to heal with a series of gentle, self-actualizing tasks: cleaning out chicken coops, knitting endless scarves, learning to hug yourself with both arms.
-But his therapist (Laura San Giacomo) also wants him to dig into the dad stuff; cue the flashbacks.
+But his therapist (Laura San Giacomo) won’t let him off the hook when it comes to discussing his father; cue the flashbacks.